Kuznia na Rybalskomu: History

 It was founded in 1862 by production engineer Fyodor Gregorevich Donat as a Joint Stock Company in the Russian Empire.
 It was mainly a mechanical plant and made different metal structures.
 For a short period of time (1889-1924), the plant was named "Kiev Machine-Building Plant" and in 1924, it was renamed to Leninska Kuznia.
 In 1928, by the Decree of Supreme Soviet Union Leninska Kuznia was made into a shipyard.
 During the Soviet period the LK shipyard also was known as the Ship-building Factory SSZ #302.

 In 1995, the company completed a change in ownership and open-type joint Stock Company was set up named Leninska Kuznia Plant.
 The machine building sector still constitutes a high percentage in general scope of production.

 In 2017 the plant changed its name to Kuznia na Rybalskomu (the Smithy on the Fishers' [Island]).

 After 2014

 On January 30, 2015, it was announced that the plant had started production of two new armored vehicles: Tryton (literally Newt) and Arbalet (literally Crossbow) in accordance to NATO standards.

-On November 10, 2015, the plant finished the first two Gyurza-M-class artillery boats for the Ukrainian Navy, which were later named "Ackerman" and "Berdyansk".
+On November 10, 2015, the plant finished the first two Gyurza-M-class artillery boats for the Ukrainian Navy, which were later named "Akkerman" and "Berdyansk".

 In June 2017, the plant finished artillery boats of Gyurza-M-class for the Ukrainian Navy, which were named "Vyshhorod", "Kremenchuk", "Lubny" and "Nikopol".